oci-landing-zones/terraform-oci-modules-networking/README.md

 ## How to use the module

-The input parameters for the module can be divided into two categories, for which we recomend to create two different ```*.tfvars.*``` files:
+The input parameters for the module can be divided into two categories, for which we recommend to create two different ```*.tfvars.*``` files:
  1. OCI REST API authentication information (secrets) - ```terraform.tfvars``` (HCL) or ```terraform.tfvars.json``` (JSON):
     - ```tenancy_ocid```
     - ```user_ocid```